hoosteeno/jsi_collaboration_toolkit/README.md

-# The files herein can serve as a dandy point of departure for a new Middleman site.
+_The files herein can serve as a dandy point of departure for a new Middleman site_

 ## Steps